danja/hillside/README.md

 # Hillside Media Visualizer

-An interactive media player and dual-visualization system featuring cellular automata and flocking boids with audio-reactive effects.
+An interactive media player and triple-visualization system featuring cellular automata, flocking boids, and abelian sandpile with audio-reactive effects.

 **[Demo](https://danja.github.io/hillside/)**

-The [algorithms](docs/algorithms.md) - detailed documentation for both visualization systems.
+The [algorithms](docs/algorithms.md) - detailed documentation for all three visualization systems.

 ## Features

 ### Core System
 - 🎵 Advanced audio player with Web Audio API integration and frequency analysis
-- 🔄 Dual-visualization system with seamless switching
+- 🔄 Triple-visualization system with seamless switching
 - 🎮 Interactive navigation menu for visualization selection
 - 📱 Responsive design that adapts to screen size
 - ⚡ Built with Vite for fast development and builds